 While the town appears quiet and sleepy, I can say that it’s not the case!
 And if you love diving and laid-back beach vibes, there’s a chance you might think Mahahual is one of the best places to visit in Yucatan.

 Besides diving, Mahahual is known for its relaxed atmosphere.
-You can bike along Malecon (aka the main street), enjoy restaurants, shop for souvenirs, and visit nearby Mayan ruins.
+You can bike along Malecon (the promenade that runs through town), shop for souvenirs, and visit nearby Mayan ruins.
 And, if you get bored, rent a kayak or paddle board to explore the amazing turquoise waters.

-I spent 3 days in Mahahual and loved every second of my stay there, thanks to friendly locals and amazing beach vibes.
+I spent 3 days in Mahahual and loved every second of my stay!

 6. Sian Ka’an Biosphere Reserve